je-rnic/je-rnic/README.md

 - ⚡ Fun fact: ...
 -->
 I'm a Penultimate student pursuing my bachelor's degree in Information Systems at Singapore Management University, with a dual-track major specialising in 'Digitalisation & Cloud Solutions' and 'Smart-City Management & Technology' 🏫🏙️ I mainly pursue Front-End and UI/UX development, but I am looking to expand my portfolio towards Web Development as a whole 😄

-Check out my projects below 👇🏽 and

 - 📫 Feel free to reach out to me at: jernic.yeo.2022@smu.edu.sg
 - ⚡ Fun fact: I'm a freelance creative with a passion for the arts, including dance, music and sketching 🎶

+Check out my projects below 👇🏽